ThatCooperLewis/olympus/docs/windows_local_setup.md

 1. Copy the powershell script(s) located in [the services/wsl direcotry](../services/wsl/) into a Windows directory
 2. Follow the steps in the previous section, but choose the services script instead.
+3. Before saving, under 'Triggers' edit the 'At log on' trigger and set it to **Delay task for 30 seconds**.
+This will stop it from interfering with the SSH initializer.